lawrennd/old_talks/_ml/includes/new-methods-required.md

 \notes{The challenges of big data emerged due to companies being able to rapidly interconnect multiple sources of information.
 This leads to challenges in storage, distributed processing and modeling.
-Google's search engine was at the forefront of this revolution.
-In particular they were able to demonstrate that some tasks can be easily resolved with fairly simple models and very large data sets [@Halevy:unreasonable09].
+Google's search engine was at the forefront of this revolution in data processing.
+Google researchers were among the first to notice that some tasks can be easily resolved with fairly simple models and very large data sets [@Halevy:unreasonable09].
 What we are now learning is that many tasks can be solved with complex models and even bigger data sets.}

 \notes{While GPT-3 does an impressive job on language generation, it can do so because of the vast quantities of language data we have made